Graceland (album): Release

-Graceland was released by Warner Bros. with little promotion in September 1986.
+Graceland was released by Warner Bros. with little promotion in August 1986.
 Before its release, Simon speculated that he was no longer "a viable commercial force in popular music".

 By July 1987, Graceland had sold six million copies worldwide.
 That year, Rolling Stone's David Fricke said the album had become "a daily soundtrack in urban yuppie condos and suburban living rooms and on radio airwaves from Australia to Zimbabwe".
 In South Africa, it was the best-selling release since Michael Jackson's Thriller (1982).
 It sold 150,000 copies in Australia in 1988, and had sold 470,000 copies there by January 1989.
 As of 2014, Graceland was estimated to have sold more than 16 million copies.

-The cover art depicts an Ethiopian Christian icon from the collection of the Peabody Essex Museum dating to around 1500.
+In 2004, Graceland was reissued with three previously unreleased demo tracks.
+In 2011, it was reissued in a 25th-anniversary edition with further demos, a live concert DVD, and a documentary.
+In June 2018, Sony Music and Legacy Records issued Graceland: The Remixes, featuring remixes of Graceland songs by artists including Paul Oakenfold, Groove Armada, and Thievery Corporation.

+Tour

+The Graceland tour began on February 1, 1987.
+Simon was accompanied by an ensemble of 24 black South Africans, including the singer Miriam Makeba, the trumpeter Hugh Masekela, the guitarist Ray Phiri, and Ladysmith Black Mambazo.
+To ensure the musicians were paid well, Simon took no payment, saying "the show breaks even as long as I don't get paid".
+The tour ended with two concerts in Harare, Zimbabwe, which were filmed for release as Graceland: The African Concert.
+Showtime aired these performances for a TV special and financed most of the costs associated with gear transportation, sound reinforcement, and recording.